Andy Hornbuckle (AU)

 Andy Johnson (UK)

-Andy is a principal consultant in the Patrick Parsons Guildford office and has over 15 years engineering experience, specialising in drainage for over 10 years.
+Andy is an associate in the Patrick Parsons Guildford office and has over 15 years engineering experience, specialising in drainage for over 10 years.
 Andy joined Parsons as a senior drainage engineer with responsibility for foul and surface water drainage design and maintenance of sewerage systems including full software modelling and technical details.
-In addition to detailed drainage design, Andy’s responsibilities have been increased to include flood risk assessments, drainage strategy reports, schematic pre-planning drainage schemes, advice and technical review of submitted flood risk assessments, obtaining code for homes credits to aid BREEAM assessments and assisting with the discharge of planning conditions related to drainage for developments.
+In addition to detailed drainage design, Andy’s responsibilities have been increased to include management of drainage projects of all types, flood risk assessments, drainage strategy reports, schematic pre-planning drainage schemes, advice and technical review of submitted flood risk assessments and assisting with the discharge of planning conditions related to drainage for developments.

-In Andy’s role of Principal Engineer, he is responsible for the drainage engineering aspect of developments.
+In Andy’s role, he is responsible for leading the drainage engineering aspect of developments and is a strong promotor of sustainable drainage techniques when they are able to be used.
 He has designed and been responsible for numerous schemes, from single properties to link roads and housing estates for over 1000 properties, including schematic drainage design on a strategic level.
 As part of this, Andy has constant liaison with water authorities, local councils and the Environment Agency.
 Andy also acts as a consulting drainage officer for various councils.
 In this role, he undertakes reviews of current planning applications and approves them for flood risk and drainage.
-He has assisted planners with CPD sessions and creation of standard Planning conditions for drainage.
+He has assisted planners with CPD sessions and creation of standard Planning conditions for drainage and written a few articles on management of water sustainably.

 Paddy Hayes (UK)